Tor Books: Authors

-E-books
+Ebooks

-Tor publishes a range of its works as e-books and, in 2012, Doherty announced that his imprints would sell only DRM-free e-books by July of that year.
-One year later, Tor stated that the removal of DRM had not harmed its e-book business, so they would continue selling them DRM-free.
+Tor publishes a range of its works as ebooks and, in 2012, Doherty announced that his imprints would sell only DRM-free ebooks by July of that year.
+One year later, Tor stated that the removal of DRM had not harmed its ebook business, so they would continue selling them DRM-free.

 In July 2018, Macmillan Publishers and Tor prompted a boycott spread across social media websites and library bulletin boards after they announced that Tor's e-books would no longer be made available for libraries to purchase and lend to borrowers, via digital distribution services such as OverDrive, until four months after their initial publication date.
 The company cited the "direct and adverse impact" of electronic lending on retail eBook sales but suggested that the change was part of a "test program" and could be reevaluated.

 Accolades

-Tor won the Locus magazine poll for best science fiction publisher in 33 consecutive years from 1988 to 2022 inclusive.
+Tor won the Locus Award for Best Science Fiction Publisher in 36 years from 1988 to 2024 inclusive.

 In March 2014, Worlds Without End listed Tor as the second-most awarded and nominated publisher of science fiction, fantasy and horror books, after Gollancz.
 At that time, Tor had received 316 nominations and 54 wins for 723 published novels, written by 197 authors.
 In the following year, Tor surpassed Gollancz to become the top publisher on the list.

 By March 2018, Tor's record had increased to 579 nominations and 111 wins, across 16 tracked awards given in the covered genres, with a total of 2,353 published novels written by 576 authors.